ldproxy/xtraplatform-cli/xtracfg/README.md

 `xtracfg` is a CLI tool that allows you to check your configurations for deprecated options and errors and can also automatically upgrade your configurations to the recent version.

+> [!IMPORTANT]
+> The functionality is not complete yet, currently you cannot check and upgrade defaults and overrides.
+That will be provided in the next release.

 ## Installation

 #### Binary